albirrkarim/react-speech-highlight-demo/README.md

 For individual developer, freelancer, or small business.

-The price is USD $200.
+The price is USD $120.
 Too expensive?
-See the [demo website](https://react-speech-highlight.vercel.app) maybe theres a discount for you or fill [this form](https://forms.gle/LUkRTQwqw25mHk5P7) you you get notified when theres an offers.
+Fill [this form](https://forms.gle/LUkRTQwqw25mHk5P7) you you get notified when theres an offers.

 After payment, you’ll be invited to my private repository, where you’ll have access for one year, including all updates during that time.